Cohomological Twisting of 2-Linearization and Extended TQFT: Twisting and 2-Linearization

-Now, in the untwisted situation, the classical field theory $\fc{-}$ assigns a groupoid $\fc{S}$ of all connections, which are given by homotopy classes of maps into $BG$ (connections) for each manifold $S$.
+In the untwisted situation, the classical field theory $\fc{-}$ assigns a groupoid $\fc{S}$ of all connections, which are given by homotopy classes of maps into $BG$ (connections) for each manifold $S$.
 The exact correspondence is that the mapping space $Maps(S,BG)$ is the classifying space for this groupoid.
-In the twisted case, $\fc{-}^{\omega}$ will produce the same groupoid, but associate cocycle information derived from $\omega$, as described below following the description in \cite{willerton}.
-Then, where $\FV$ simply performs a sum (or direct sum) over all the objects of this groupoid in a span, the twisted form $\FV^{U(1)}$ will modify these sums using this cocycle information.
+The classical field theory when there is a cocycle $\omega$, which we call $\fc{-}^{\omega}$, will produce the same groupoid.
+However, it also associates cocycle information to that groupoid, which is derived from $\omega$, as described below.
+Then, where $\FV$ simply performs a sum (or direct sum) over all the objects of this groupoid in a span, the twisted form $\FV^{U(1)}$ adjusts these sums using this cocycle information.

 Now we describe the category of groupoids with cocycle which we need to make this work.